aakashpothepalli/AakashPothepalli/README.md

 I have worked on six projects with Flutter, react and Nodejs.
 Two of them are award-winning projects by our team [Impractical Coders](https://github.com/teamimpracticalcoders/).

 I am also a Core member of [Statefully Fidgeting](https://github.com/Statefully-Fidgeting).
-Recently my team and I have launched a game on playstore.If you're interested, check out our game [Tug Of War - A Witty Multiplayer Game ](https://play.google.com/store/apps/details?id=com.statefullyfidgeting.tugofwar)
+Recently we launched a game on playstore.
+If you're interested, check out our game [Tug Of War - A Witty Multiplayer Game ](https://play.google.com/store/apps/details?id=com.statefullyfidgeting.tugofwar)

 I'm really passionate about programming in general.
 I feel that programming is the greatest thing humanity has ever built.